-National Orchid Garden
+The National Orchid Garden

-Take the MRT train to Botanic Gardens: the exit is at the northern end of the park and from here you can walk through to the Orchid Garden at the opposite end.
+- To get to the gardens take the MRT train to Botanic Gardens.
+The exit is at the northern end of the park and from here you can walk through to the Orchid Garden at the opposite end.

-It is best to visit at the beginning or the end of the day to avoid the heat and the guided tours.
+- It is best to visit at the beginning or the end of the day to avoid the heat and the guided tours.